Automated Cars and Persons living with dementia

 Principal Investigator

-This study is conducted by Dr. Alex Mihailidis, Dr. Gary Naglie, Dr. Jennifer Campos, and Dr. Mark Rapoport, and PhD student, Shabnam Haghzare.
+This study is conducted by Dr. Alex Mihailidis, Dr. Gary Naglie, Dr. Jennifer Campos, Dr. Mark Rapoport, Dr. Elaine Stasiulis, and Dr. Gelareh Hajian (Postdoctoral Research Fellow).
+If you have questions about the study, please contact: gelareh.hajian@uhn.ca

 Ethics approval